nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 <p></p>

 ### Remove Allergens
 If you have erroneously entered an allergen, you may simply instruct Meal Companion to remove it from its list using the command `allergen remove <ingredient>`.
-For example, if you mistakenly entered an allergy to water, you may use the command `allergen remove water`.
+For example, if you mistakenly entered an allergy to water, you may use the command:

+`allergen remove water`

 ![allergenremove.png](images/allergenremove.png)
 <sub>Fig 10: Sample of Allergen Remove command with user input highlighted.</sub>